 FBI director warns Facebook could become platform of 'child pornographers'

-WASHINGTON, Oct 4 (Reuters) - FBI Director Christopher Wray said Friday that Facebook’s proposed move to encrypt its popular messaging program would turn the platform into a “dream come true for predators and child pornographers.”
+WASHINGTON, Oct 4 (Reuters) - FBI Director Christopher Wray said Friday that Facebook's proposal to encrypt its popular messaging program would turn the platform into a "dream come true for predators and child pornographers."

 Wray, addressing a crowd of law enforcement and child protection officials at the Department of Justice in Washington, said that Facebook's FB.O plan would produce "a lawless space created not by the American people or their representatives but by the owners of one big company."